vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 does not support this extension it will not return any authentication chain.

+The set of supported combinations of port number and SNI name may be configured explicitly by server administrators, or could be inferred from the available certificates combined with a list of supported ports.
+It is important to note that the client's notional port number may be different from the actual port on which the server is receiving connections.

+Differences between the client's notional port number and the actual port at the server could be a result of intermediate systems performing network address translation, or perhaps a result of a redirect via HTTPS or SVCB records (both defined in [@!I-D.draft-ietf-dnsop-svcb-https-04]).

+Though a DNS zone the HTTPS or SVCB records may be signed, a client using this protocol is likely to not have direct access to a validating resolver, and so cannot check the authenticity of the target port number or hostname.
+In order to avoid downgrade attacks via forged DNS records, the SNI name and port number in the client extension MUST NOT be based on insecure information taken from an HTTPS or SVCB record.
+The client MUST instead send the original name and port it would have used in the absence of such records, (it SHOULD use the HTTPS or SVCB records to select the target transport endpoint).
+Servers supporting this extension that are targets of HTTPS or SVCB records MUST be prepared to process client extensions based on the client's logical service endpoint, prior to HTTPS or SVCB indirection.

 ## Protocol, TLS 1.3

 In TLS 1.3 [@!RFC8446], the server adds its `dnssec_chain` extension to the